Interactions-Nexus/Nexus-Wiki/guides/interface++.md

 The Interface supports both, Tritium++ and the Legacy chain.
 This is enabled by the two modes and the user can switch between the Tritium++ and legacy modes.

-The Interface can be run in two modes:
+The Interface can be run in two modes, users can switch between the two modes from settings:
    - Lite Mode (Default)
    - Full Mode